wp-plugins/wp-knowledgebase/readme.txt

 = Can I add the search bar to my theme template manually? =

 Yes, use this php snippet `<?php kbe_search_form(); ?>`

+= Where is the Knowledgebase page? =

+When you install the plugin, a Page will be created automatically for the Knowledgebase, and the page template KBE will be assigned.
+By default it is at /knowledgebase
+If you want to create your own page you can do so, but make sure you manually assign the KBE page template and update the slug on the plugin Settings screen.

 = How can I customise the design? =